evennia/evennia/docs/source/Contribs/Components.md

 Note that duplicate can also accept not having a host, this lets it store values that it will later copy to its future host.
 This is a bit slower than giving it the host straight away.
-You will have to call the register_component from the host.